 Frequently asked questions

-One of the biggest benefits of an annuity is that it allows you to put money away for retirement.
+One of the most significant benefits of an annuity is that it allows you to put money away for retirement.
 The money grows tax-free, which maximizes the account’s growth potential.
 If you choose a fixed annuity, you will get a guaranteed rate of return on your money, which limits risk.
-Another benefit of annuities is that, with a variable or indexed annuity, you can choose where the money is invested.
+Another benefit of annuities is that you can choose where to invest the money with a variable or indexed annuity.
 In that regard, an annuity can help diversify your investment portfolio.

 Yes, annuities and insurance are two different things.
-Insurance providers typically sell annuities, but an annuity does not provide financial protection coverage like an insurance policy does.
+Insurance providers typically sell annuities, but an annuity does not provide financial protection coverage like an insurance policy.
 Additionally, an annuity does not have a premium.
-You contribute money into the account and eventually, you will get that money back.
+You contribute money into the account and will eventually get that money back.
 With insurance, you pay a monthly premium in exchange for potential claim payouts.

 An annuity surrender period is the duration of time that an investor must wait to withdraw money from the account without being penalized.
-The surrender period depends on a number of factors, including your insurance company and the type of annuity.
-If you withdraw money during the surrender period, you will likely have to pay a large fee.
+The surrender period depends on several factors, including your insurance company and the type of annuity.
+If you withdraw money during the surrender period, you will likely have to pay a hefty fee.